koknat/dif/README.md

 ## Installation

+No installation is needed, just copy the 'dif' executable

-To install dif and run tests:
+To run the tests:
-* download dif from GitHub
+* download dif from GitHub and untar it
 * cd dif/test
 * ./dif.t